About the 2017 edition of the SEEDIG Fellowship Programme

 - Quick debates on pre-selected topics

-- Participants will be split in two teams, and presented with one topic at a time.
+- Participants will be split into two teams, and presented with one topic at a time.
 Each topic will have a pro and a contra side, and each team will have to advocate for one of the two sides.
 Each debate will not last more than 5 minutes.

 - Example of a topic: